-Botox and Dysport are anti-wrinkle treatments designed to give you a younger looking complexion.
+Botox and Dysport are anti-wrinkle treatments designed to give you a younger-looking complexion.
 Each treatment contains the protein Botulinum Toxin A which is injected into the skin to paralyze facial muscles that cause wrinkles, for a smoother, more youthful appearance.

 Botox is produced by the global healthcare company Allergan, which introduced treatments in the U.S. in 2000.
-It is a non-surgical treatment that can be used on most any part of a person’s face.
-Botox injections produce monumental results in eradicating unsightly wrinkles and crease lines, giving users a more attractive and appealing appearance.
+It is a non-surgical treatment that can be used on almost any part of a person’s face.
+BOTOX injections produce monumental results in eradicating unsightly wrinkles and crease lines, giving users a more attractive and appealing appearance.
 Treatment reviews indicate a monumental success rate with thousands of happy, satisfied customers.

 Dysport is produced in the U.S. by the Medicis Pharmaceutical Corporation.
 It received FDA approval as an anti-wrinkle treatment in 2009; however, it had been utilized for treating neurological disorders outside the country for over 15 years.
 The rejuvenating effects of Dysport are highly recognized in countries all over the world.
 Like Botox, Dysport is a non-surgical treatment and, as such, requires no recovery time after injections are made.
 Users are free to continue their daily activities without experiencing discomfort or pain.